 test.
 They should be told that what they say or do during the session doesn't

 impact their compensation.
-If you need the support of an Office Manager to
+If you need the support of Operations to

 fulfill compensation, make sure to make the request with ample time to